yhl234/react-file-system-api/README.md

 ## About The Project

 This is the backend of [File system](https://github.com/yhl234/react-file-system) project.
-The goals of this server is formatting sample date to frontend friendly structure
+The goals of this server is formatting sample date to a frontend friendly structure

 ### Built With